emanuelcovaci/X-BrainVAE/README.md

 ## How to Run

 In this repository, you will find three main notebooks that contain step-by-step instructions for each phase of the project:
+0. **Install requirements**
+   - Run `pip install -r requirements.txt` in order to install the requirements for this project
 1. **Building the Dataset from Raw Files**
    - Run `build_raw_emotiv_dataset.ipynb` to generate the dataset needed for training and evaluation.
 This notebook processes the raw EEG data and prepares it for use in the classifier.